microsoft/DirectX-Specs/d3d/WorkGraphs.md

 - There are a few options for how a node translates incoming work requests into a set of shader invocations, ranging from a single thread per work item to variable sized grids of thread groups per work item.
 - The graph is acyclic, with one exception: a node can output to itself.
 There is a depth limit of 32 including recursion.
 - For implementation efficiency there are limits on the amount of data that node invocations can pass directly to other nodes; for bulk data transfer apps need to use UAV accesses.
-- Scheduling of work requests can be done by the system with whatever underlying hardware tools are at its disposal
+- Scheduling of work requests can be done by the system with whatever underlying hardware tools are at its disposal.
   - Less capable architectures might revert to a single processor on the GPU scheduling work requests.
 More advanced architectures might use distributed scheduling techniques and account for the specific topology of processing resources on the GPU to efficiently manage many work requests being generated in parallel.
   - This is in contrast to the `ExecuteIndirect` model which forces a serial processing step for the GPU - walking through a GPU generated command list to determine a sequence of commands to issue.
 - Data from a producer might be more likely to flow to a consumer directly, staying within caches